DMG614/takehome-assessment-Diogo/docs/processing_strategy.md

 | DOE | `ev_network`, pricing, access hours | Keep row, reflects real-world incomplete data |

 **Why:**
-We can't analyze a vehicle if we don't know what it is (make/model/year) or how efficient it is (MPG).
-But we can tolerate missing secondary attributes like CO2 or mileage because they don't invalidate the core record.
+A vehicle can't be analyzed if it's not clear what it is (make/model/year) or how efficient it is (MPG).
+But it's tolerated to miss secondary attributes like CO2 or mileage because they don't invalidate the core record.

 **Expected Impact:**
 Minimal row loss for EPA and DOE (these fields are well-populated).
 Some NHTSA row loss if complaint IDs or vehicle identifiers are missing, but that's acceptable because incomplete complaints aren't useful.